mapr-demos/predictive-maintenance/README.md

+# How to use MapR for Predictive Maintenance Applications

+MapR is a good platform to use for Predictive Maintenance because it has the following charactersistics:
+* MapR Streams provide a convenient way to ingest IoT data, which is often sampled frequently, and never ends. (i.e. it's a stream)
+* The integration of MapR DB with Spark provides a convenient way to label lagging features needed for predicting failures via supervised Machine Learning.
+* Drill provides a convenient way to load ML data sets into Tensorflow for unsupervised and supervised machine learning

-This project shows how to build a data architecture for predictive maintenance of instrumented machinery.
+This project is intended to show how to build a data architecture for predictive maintenance using MapR.
 There are two primary data flows.

-One flow is intended to persist IoT data and label training data for sequence prediction and anomaly detection of time-series data in Tensorflow.
-The second flow is intended to persist time-series IoT data in OpenTSDB for visualization in a Grafana dashboard.
+1. One flow is intended to persist IoT data and label training data for sequence prediction and anomaly detection of time-series data in Tensorflow.
+2. The second flow is intended to persist time-series IoT data in OpenTSDB for visualization in a Grafana dashboard.

 ![data flow diagram](/images/dataflow.png?raw=true "Data Flow")

+# Usage

 Compile: